kymani37299/AnonVote/README.md

 # Anonymous Voting Demo

 This project is a demonstration of an anonymous voting system implemented in Rust.
-The primary goal is to explore Rust's capabilities, including multi-package communication, library features, testing, and gRPC integration.
+The primary goal is to explore Rust's capabilities, including multi-crate communication, library features, testing, and gRPC integration.
 The project also utilizes the Chaum-Pedersen Zero-Knowledge Proof (ZKP) Protocol for cryptographic verification.

 ## Features
 - **Chaum-Pedersen Zero-Knowledge Proof (ZKP) Protocol**
-- **Multi-package Rust communication**
+- **Multi-crate Rust communication**
 - **Rust library features**
 - **Rust unit tests**
 - **gRPC integration using `.proto` files**